cvat-ai/cvat/cvat/apps/annotation/README.md

    train
    tvmonitor
    ```
-1. Zip all label files together (we need add only label files that correspond train subset)
+1. Zip all label files together (we need to add only label files that correspond to the train subset)
    ```bash
    cat train.txt | while read p; do echo ${p%/*/*}/labels/${${p##*/}%%.*}.txt; done | zip labels.zip -j -@ obj.names
    ```